NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/01-HelloWorld/README.md

-## Compile and run steps
+## Transpile and run steps

-To compile the TypeScript file, we can use the command `tsc`:
+To transpile the TypeScript file, we can use the command `tsc`:

 ```bash
 tsc app.ts